vipulkumar55/Operating_System_Assignment/README.md

 Q 3.20 Operating System PID Manager
 This Program is used to manage process identifiers.

-Follow these instructions to copy the content:<br />
+Follow these instructions to manage the Pid:<br />
 gcc q3_20.c<br />
 ./a.out<br />
 Next follow the instructions as given:<br />